home-assistant/addons/mariadb/DOCS.md

 ### Option: `rights.privileges` (optional)

 A list of privileges to grant to this user from [grant][grant] like `SELECT, CREATE`.
-If omitted, grants `ALL PRIVILEGES` to user.
-Restricting privileges of the user that homeassistant uses is not recommended but if you want to allow other applications to view recorder data should create a user limited to read-only access on the database.
+If omitted, grants `ALL PRIVILEGES` to the user.
+Restricting privileges of the user that Home Assistant uses is not recommended but if you want to allow other applications to view recorder data should create a user limited to read-only access on the database.

 ## Home Assistant Configuration